open-contracting/deploy/docs/use/databases.rst

    For most use cases, you can instead query the database from `Redash <https://redash.open-contracting.org>`__.
 To request an account, email data@open-contracting.org.

-OCP has a main database on the ``postgres.kingfisher.open-contracting.org`` server, and provides a replica database on the ``postgres-readonly.kingfisher.open-contracting.org`` server, in order to ease the load on the main server.
-Please always use the replica database.
-If that server goes down, use the main database until the server is restored.
+OCP has a main database on the ``postgres.kingfisher.open-contracting.org`` server.

 .. _psql: